davebaird/parallel-prefork-ipc/README.md

     $ppi->callback( $method_name ) ;

 `$payload` can be a string, or a reference.
 The payload will be encoded as JSON before sending, and decoded from JSON in the parent.
+Ditto for any data sent back to the child.

 ## RATIONALE